Changqing Ma, MD, PhD

 Research InterestsDr.
 Ma is interested in the clinical, translational, and molecular characterization of gastrointestinal and pancreatic diseases to improve diagnosis, accurate prognostication, and treatment of these diseases.

 - Board Certified in Anatomic Pathology and Clinical Pathology

-Ma C and Gronoswski AM.
+- Ma C, and Gronoswski AM.
 Laboratory workup of well-differentiated pancreatic neuroendocrine tumors.
-Clinical Chem ASCP Case Reports series.
-May 2014.
+Clinical Chem ASCP Case Reports series 2014; CC 14-3.